ibm-cloud-docs/assistant/create-search-skill.md

             No ongoing synchronization of uploaded documents is available.
 If you want to pick up changes made to a document, upload a later version of the document.

+Wait for the collection to be fully ingested before you return to {{site.data.keyword.conversationshort}}.

 ## Configure the search
 {: #configure}